Codzart/hivenseek/README.md

 hivenseek can be called from most common automation systems.

 No SIEM or syslogging formats are planned for the first version.

+# REPORTING
+hivenseek provides the option to anonymously report the result of the scan (active/abandoned/absent,time,address)

 # DONATIONS
 This small tool is happily placed in the public domain, but the author welcomes donations.